Utah Administrative Code

 (v) Control of Disinfectant Residuals.
 Notwithstanding the MRDLs listed in Table 200-5, systems may increase residual disinfectant levels in the distribution system of chlorine or chloramines (but not chlorine dioxide) to a level and for a time necessary to protect public health, to address specific microbiological contamination problems caused by circumstances such as, but not limited to, distribution line breaks, storm run-off events, source water contamination events, or cross-connection events.

-(vi) A system that is installing GAC or membrane technology to comply with this section may apply to the Executive Secretary for an extension of up to 24 months past the dates in paragraph (c)(i) of this section, but not beyond December 31, 2003.
-In granting the extension, the Executive Secretary shall set a schedule for compliance and may specify any interim measures that the system shall take.
+(vi) A system that is installing GAC or membrane technology to comply with this section may apply to the Director for an extension of up to 24 months past the dates in paragraph (c)(i) of this section, but not beyond December 31, 2003.
+In granting the extension, the Director shall set a schedule for compliance and may specify any interim measures that the system shall take.
 Failure to meet the schedule or interim treatment requirements constitutes a violation of Utah Public Drinking Water Rules.

 (4) Radiologic Chemicals.